nickjoven/blog/public/big-o-notation.md

 ## Representing Big O with multiple variables

-We'll see occasionally see algorithms whose solutions have a time complexity of O(m * n) or a space complexity of O(n + k), where the additional variables represent different inputs or data structures used.
+We'll occasionally see algorithms whose solutions have a time complexity of O(m * n) or a space complexity of O(n + k), where the additional variables represent different inputs or data structures used.
 It's important to understand when this applies, but we'll cover that when we see an example.
 Remember, Big O is about the requirements--it all depends on what the algorithm does on its way to a solution.

 &nbsp;